manavmanocha/comprodls-sdk/README.md

 This function is used to make http calls to comproDLS API.
 #### Parameters
 * method: http method (e.g. "GET")
-* url: url of the call
+* url: url of the API call
 * accesstoken: comproDLS access token
 * params: entity body for PATCH, POST and PUT requests.